 There are hundreds of blogs out there by and for developers.
 But who’s got time to read all of them?
-Here are five of the best.
+Here are five of the best developer blogs out there.

 Technology moves fast.
 If you stand still, you get left behind, so you need to make sure you’re always on top of the latest developments.
 A great way to stay ahead of the crowd is reading up on designated developer blogs.
 They’re handy if you want to:

 - Find out about new ideas and technologies

 - Solve a problem (chances are whatever issue you’re facing, someone has been there already)

 - Have a conversation with other developers